 But the most important problem is that bone loss accompanies dentures because they replace only the exposed part of the tooth.
 When we lose a tooth along with its roots, the body no longer receives signals that the jawbone in that location is essential.
 The body naturally re-absorbs the minerals in that part of the jawbone for use elsewhere in the body.
 Given as few as ten or twenty years, this process can lead to facial collapse.
 Visually, this is the shrunken in appearance we associate with great age.
 But it is serious, because when there is no more jawbone ridge, it becomes difficult to support dentures.
 When this happens, chewing efficiency is so compromised that some people can only eat soft foods, which can lead to more serious health consequences.

 Choices in Implant-Supported Dentures

 With as few as two implants, “snap-on” dentures can provide a stable foundation that will help alleviate the problems we’ve discussed above.
 The illustration to the left shows what snap-on dentures look like.
 People with bone loss can often benefit from bone grafting or the All-On-4 technique.
-And overdentures can also be secured with four to eight normal implants, as shown in the top illustration on this page.
+And hybrid dentures can also be secured with four to eight normal implants.

-Dr. Dang will be happy to discuss your options with you, so you can make an informed decision about the type of overdentures that will work best for you and your budget.
+Dr. Dang will be happy to discuss your options with you, so you can make an informed decision about the type of implant-supported dentures that will work best for you and your budget.

 Then when you want to find out how this treatment could help you, call our office at (480) 994-1266 or complete our Request an Appointment form.
 Dr. Dang also offers a complimentary consultation, so if you would like to meet him and discuss your situation with him before you commit to a full exam, please just let us know.
 We will be here to help you find a time that works with your schedule.